AustinmJoseph/Users-Group-Policy-Account-Management/README.md

 <h1>Curating Users, using Group policy and Managing Accounts</h1>

-This tutorial demonstrates how to create and manage individual users, as well as how to efficiently manage multiple users at once using group policies.<br />
+This tutorial demonstrates how to create and manage individual users, as well as efficiently manage multiple users at once using group policies.

-If you need to set up Active Directory refer to my [Active Direvtory Setup](https://github.com/AustinmJoseph/AD-Setup) tutorial.
+If you need to set up Active Directory, refer to my [Active Directory Setup]()tutorial.

 <h2>Environments and Technologies Used</h2>